Periodic monopoles and difference modules: Review of the Kobayashi-Hitchin correspondences for -flat bundles

-\begin{cor} For each $\lambda$, we have a natural bijective correspondence between the equivalence classes of polystable $\lambda$-flat bundles of degree $0$ and the equivalence classes of polystable Higgs bundles of degree $0$, through harmonic bundles.
+\begin{cor} For each $\lambda$, there exists a natural bijective correspondence between the equivalence classes of polystable $\lambda$-flat bundles of degree $0$ and the equivalence classes of polystable Higgs bundles of degree $0$, through harmonic bundles.

 \end{cor}